Sultan2015/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-###What is the average daily activity pattern?###
+## What is the average daily activity pattern?

-Now let's look at how the number if steps changes during a day (we take interval averages for all days).
+Now let us look at how the number of steps changes during a day (we take interval averages for all days).
 Intervals are converted to *time*.

 ```r